sheryew/tp/docs/UserGuide.md

    - `sort phone` : Sorts employees based on their phone numbers in ascending order.

-   - `undo` : Undo the most recent command that modified the employee list.
+   - `undo` : Undo the most recent commands that modified the employee list.

-   - `redo` : Redo the most recent command that was undone.
+   - `redo` : Redo the most recent commands that was undone.

    - `export all_employee` : Exports employees' data into csv with filename of all_employee.csv.